 Mount Fuji is one of the most picturesque sites in Japan.
 It is a real paradise for photographers, loaded with breathtaking views, beautiful gardens, and much more.
 I have seen the iconic photo of it since I was a child.
 So whenever I think of Japan, Mt.
 Fuji is the first image that comes to mind.
-On a clear day, Mt.
-Fuji can be seen beautifully from the sightseeing boats in Lake Ashi (Ashinoko).
+On a clear day, you can see beautiful view of Mt.
+Fuji from the sightseeing boats in Lake Ashi (Ashinoko).
 You can get a great view of the lake by the ropeway from Mt.
 Komamagate.

 I have been to Japan twice and was fortunate enough to see Mount Fuji from different vantage points, both in good and bad weather.
 Only 100 km, about 2 hours away from Tokyo, it makes a great day trip destination for many.
 Mt Fuji is one of the symbolic icons of Japan, one site everyone knows, whether they have been there or not.
 No matter which direction you are coming from, the famous Mt.
 Fuji as if watching your journey.